quiver-php/quiver/README.md

 }
 ```

-### 02. Configuration
+### 02. Pretty URL Configuration

-Create an **.htaccess** file in the root directory of your project to ensure that all requests go through Quiver.
+Create an **.htaccess** file in the root directory of your project, and enable the rewrite module in Apache to ensure that all requests go through Quiver, and that you'll have pretty URL's. _However_, Quiver can be used without an .htaccess file.

 ```
 RewriteEngine On